-David John Lang is an Australian composer who lives in Adelaide.
-He writes music for orchestras, choirs, singers and instrumentalists; for concerts, recordings, theatre and film; for musicians, the world, God and the sheer joy of it.
-David loves creating art that is inventive, thoughtful and heartfelt.
-His music often reflects his love of storytelling, whimsical sense of humour and instinct for drama.
+David John Lang is an Australian composer living in Adelaide.
+He writes music for orchestras, choirs, singers and instrumentalists, always seeking to create art that is inventive, thoughtful and heartfelt.
+David’s music often reflects his love of nature, his Christian faith, his whimsical sense of humour, and an instinct for drama.

-When David remembers there is more to life than music, he enjoys reading, walking (especially in the Adelaide Hills) and eating good chocolate.
+When David remembers there is more to life than music, he enjoys reading, bushwalking, and eating good chocolate.